How to Become a Teacher in Colorado

 Here you will find the steps you need to take to get started on your way to becoming a licensed educator in Colorado.

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Colorado
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Colorado

 Complete a Teacher Preparation Program

 Public school teachers in Colorado are required to possess a teaching license.
 This licensure is traditionally obtained after the completion of a teacher education program.
 The teacher education program must be approved by the state and accredited.
 Degrees or credits earned at institutions not approved by these organizations will not be considered towards licensing.

 The Colorado Department of Education also looks for regional accreditation from the North Central Association of Colleges and Schools (NCA).
 This organization is one of six regional accreditation agencies that are overseen by the US Department of Education.
 When considering a teaching school in Colorado, applicants should verify that it is in good standing with the NCA.
 Additionally, NCA also accredits online teaching certification schools, and even if it is out of state, the student should verify that it is in good standing with one of the six regional agencies.

 Educator preparation programs in Colorado generally consist of two elements: curricula and fieldwork.
 Fieldwork often includes classroom observations, internships, student teaching, or a combination of all three depending on your school.
 Curricula usually focuses on pedagogy (the art and science of teaching), integration of educational technologies, content-based teaching methods, differentiated instruction, assessment, and more.
 Successful student teaching will usually require the teaching candidate to work with a licensed teacher in order to create and implement lessons based on the needs of the student population.

 If you were not in a blended bachelor's degree and educator preparation program, you may go the post-baccalaureate or alternate route to certification.